fogfish/fogfish.github.io/_posts/2020-02-02-passing-sensitive-data-with-json.md

 layout: post
 title: Passing Sensitive Data with JSON
 description: |
-  Software engineers are responsible to retain confidentiality of sensitive data in they applications.
-We implement semi-auto crypto codec of textual content and custom Algebraic Data Types.
+  Software engineers are responsible to retain confidentiality of sensitive data.
+The post shows usage of auto crypto codec with Algebraic Data Types.
 ---